 How we use your personal information

-This statement explains how Wolfson College (“we” and “our”) handles and uses information we collect about applicants (“you” and “your”) for jobs.
+This statement explains how Wolfson College (“we” and “our”) handles and uses information we collect about applicants (“you” and “your”) for jobs and candidates for Senior Membership.
 In broad terms, we use your data to manage your application to the College and our subsequent recruitment processes.

 The legal basis for processing your personal data is that it is necessary in order for you to enter into an employment contract with us.